What Every Business Should Know About WordPress Website Maintenance

 If search engine rankings are important to you, then search engine optimisation will be important to you.
 And if you’re keen to learn some effective tools, tips, tricks and techniques that will boost your online visibility and have your website at the right place in Google, have a look at The SEO School.

 The SEO School is a new modular online course which teaches participants the fundamentals of SEO (with lots of insider secrets too) and enables them to implement elements of SEO as they progress through the modules.
-It was designed by experienced SEO specialist, Karen Dauncey and you can find out more at https://theseoschool.com.
+It was designed by experienced SEO specialist, Karen Dauncey.
+Find out more or book your course at The SEO School.

 Are you frustrated customers can’t find your website?